elektito/elektito.github.io/_posts/2018-12-20-lrfs-2-shell-and-packages.md

  - `lsb_release`: For getting information about the build environment.
  - `fakeroot`: Runs another program in an environment with fake root privilege for file manipulation.
-This is needed because sometimes install scripts need to do change a file's group, something that only root can do, but we do not want our build system to run as root, hence we use fakeroot for creating the package.
+This is needed because sometimes install scripts need to change a file's group, something that only root can do, but we do not want our build system to run as root, hence we use fakeroot for creating the package.
 Extracting the packages, however, will obviously need root permissions.

 In order to build the `hello` package, for example, go the `tools` directory and run `./build hello`.
 When the script is done running,